List of Phineas and Ferb episodes

 Phineas and Ferb is an American animated musical-comedy television series created by Dan Povenmire and Jeff "Swampy" Marsh for Disney Channel and Disney XD.
 The series follows Phineas Flynn and his stepbrother Ferb Fletcher during summer vacation.
 Every day, the boys embark on a grand new project, which annoys their controlling older sister, Candace, who frequently tries to reveal their shenanigans to her and Phineas' mother, Linda Flynn-Fletcher.
-The series also follows the titular stepbrother's pet platypus Perry, a secret agent who's sole mission is to prevent his evil arch-nemesis Dr. Heinz Doofenshmirtz from taking over the Tri-state area.
+The series also follows the titular stepbrothers' pet platypus Perry, a secret agent whose sole mission is to prevent his evil arch-nemesis Dr. Heinz Doofenshmirtz from taking over the tri-state area.

+Phineas and Ferb was conceived by Povenmire and Marsh while working together on The Simpsons and Rocko's Modern Life in the 1990s.
+Povenmire and Marsh initially spent sixteen years attempting to get it pitched to Nickelodeon and Cartoon Network, however they ultimately passed on the show.
+Povenmire later landed a pitch with Disney Television Animation to produce the series, they did not accept the show at first, but told Povenmire that it would "keep the packet", Povenmire assumed that this had meant an end to negotiations, aware that the phrase usually means they "throw it in the trash later".
+Disney later surprised Povenmire by accepting.

-Two episodes—"Rollercoaster" and "Lawn Gnome Beach Party of Terror"—were previewed on August 17 and September 28, 2007, respectively.
-The series officially premiered on February 1, 2008.
-Episodes would premiere on Disney Channel or Disney XD, and the series originally concluded on June 12, 2015.
-On January 13, 2023, Disney Branded Television announced at the Television Critics Association press tour that the series would be revived with two new seasons comprising 40 episodes.
+Two episodes, "Rollercoaster", and "Lawn Gnome Beach Party of Terror", were previewed on August 17 and September 28, 2007, respectively.
+The first season officially began airing on February 1, 2008, and aired through February 18, 2009, consisting of 26 episodes.
+Ratings for the season were high, with "Rollercoaster" garnering 10.80 million viewers.
+The second season premiered the following day after season 1 finished on February 19, 2009, running until February 11, 2011.
+Phineas and Ferb continued to air regularly until its fourth and final season, which began on December 7, 2012, and ended on June 12, 2015.
+On January 13, 2023, Disney Branded Television announced at the Television Critics Association press tour that the series would be revived, with season five and six comprising 40 episodes.
 The first season of the revival premiered on Disney Channel on June 5, 2025, and on Disney+ the following day, June 6, 2025.